|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 An ongoing political problem is the deceptive and frequently repeated claims by "environmentalists" regarding the capability of energy conservation and renewble electricity generation of meeting public power requirements without nuclear power.
 The reality is that wind electricity generation and solar electricity generation are usually balanced by fossil fuel electricity generation for which the CO2 emissions are far too high.
 The parties making these false claims are usually funded by the fossil fuel industry.

-In Ontario for every kWh of usable wind and solar panel generated electricity at least another 2 kWh of electricity are supplied by natural gas fueled balancing generation.
+In Ontario for every kWhe of usable wind and solar panel generated electricity at least another 2 kWhe of electricity are supplied by natural gas fueled balancing generation.
+To produce the 2 KWe about 5 KWt of fossil fuel is consumed.
 This problem is exacerbated by the geographical problem that in Ontario most wind generation occurs during the electricity grid off-peak period when the financial value of wind generated electricity is very low.
 Hence large amounts of natural gas fueled balancing generation are required and the natural gas industry has a strong financial incentive to promote uneconomic wind generation.

 A recent positive step which may slightly mitigate this problem is an expanded electricity intertie capacity between Ontario and Quebec.
 This intertie may allow part of the Ontario based wind generation to be balanced by Quebec based hydro electric generation.
-However, the projected cost of reliance on this intertie expansion is very high.
+However, the financial cost of firm power via this intertie expansion is very high.
 It is less expensive to expand local nuclear generation.

 From both environmental and cost perspectives nuclear power, which has no GHG emissions and has minimal transmission costs, is far superior to natural gas balanced renewable generation.
 The major issues with nuclear power are conversion to FNR technology for improved natural uranium utilization and reduced spent fuel waste production and public education for political acceptance.
 In this respect Ontario Power Generation and its predecessor Ontario Hydro were and continue to be extremely foolish in public dealings with matters related to nuclear electricity generation financing and nuclear waste disposal.